hand-e-fr/OpenHosta/doc/Docs.md

 Documentation for version: **1.0**

 Welcome to **OpenHosta** documentation :).
 Here you'll find all the **explanations** you need to understand the library, as well as **usage examples** and advanced **configuration** methods for the most complex tasks.
 You'll also find explanations of the source code for those interested in **contributing** to this project.
-Check the Jupyter Notebook **test files** to help you take your first steps in discovering OpenHosta.
+Check the [Google Colab](https://colab.research.google.com/drive/1XKrPrhLlYJD-ULTA8WHzIMqTXkb3iIpb?usp=sharing) **test files** to help you take your first steps in discovering OpenHosta.

 For this project, we have adopted a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment for all contributors.
 Please take a moment to read it.